rockstor/rockstor-doc/installation/install.rst

 See the following section for details on upgrading the Rockstor package plus all pending upstream updates :ref:`update_channels`.

-2. Alternatively, for advanced users only, one can updated from the Command Line Interface (CLI).
+2. Alternatively, for advanced users only, one can update from the Command Line Interface (CLI).

 Just the main rockstor package::